ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # AfK-Farm-Bot
 Bot/script for Playerunknown Battlegrounds (PUBG) that AFK farms battlepoints(bp)

+# The new 1.0 update for PUBG has a few changes that breaks the bot, until I update it, it will no longer be working!

 ![alt text](https://i.imgur.com/7gAKF2m.gif "Screenshot")

 # Downloads & Support

-### Downloading the bot & Support will be handled through the PUBG AFk Bot Discord located here: [Discord Link](https://discord.gg/5CEJVJk)
+### Downloading the bot & Support will be handled through the PUBG AFk Bot Discord located here: [Discord Link]()

 You can stick around as long as you want!